srerickson/x-ocfl-doctor/prompt.md

 The `objects` folder includes OCFL objects as sub-directories.
-For each object, launch a subagent to:
+For each object, launch a subagent to check the object and repair it, if necessary.
+Each subagent
+should:

+- validate the object.
-- validate the object
+- If the object is valid, skip it.
-- if the object is invalid, use the validation output and your review of the object itself to generate a report.
-The report should include recommended steps to address the validation errors.
+- if the object is invalid, try to repair the object by first creating a copy of the object in the `repaired` folder.
+Never modify the original object in the `objects` folder.
+- Do your best address validation errors without deleting existing content.
-- Save the reports in the logs folder with the name of the object (e.g., obj-004.txt).
+- Save a log of your work in the `logs` folder in a `.txt` with the same name as the object folder (e.g., `logs/obj-021.txt`).
-- Do not generate reports for valid objects.

 Once all agents have completed their work, save a summary to logs/summary.txt

-You should not need to generate any code.
-Each subagent should write the report itself.